qgis/QGIS-Documentation/source/user_manual/working_with_vector/vector_properties.rst

 The categorized and graduated renderer can be created by specifying a symbol and a color ramp \- they will set the colors for symbols appropriately.

+.. _vector_new_symbology:

 Working with the New Generation Symbology .........................................

-In the :guilabel:`Style` tab you can choose one of the four renderers: single symbol, categorized, graduated, rule-based and point displacement .
-For each data type (points, lines and polygons) all vector_symbol_layer_types_ are available.
+In the :guilabel:`Style` tab you can choose one of the four renderers: single symbol, categorized, graduated, rule-based and point displacement.
+For each data type (points, lines and polygons) vector symbol layer types are available (see :ref:`vector_symbol_types`).
 Depending on the chosen renderer, the symbology tab provides different settings and options, that will be described in the following sections.
 The new generation symbology dialog also provides a **[Style Manager]**